George Armitage Miller: WordNet

-The psychology of language
+Psychology of language

 Miller is one of the founders of psycholinguistics, which links language and cognition in the analysis of language creation and usage.
 His 1951 book Language and Communication is considered seminal in the field.
 His later book, The Science of Words (1991) also focused on the psychology of language.
 Together with Noam Chomsky he published papers on the mathematical and computational aspects of language and its syntax, two new areas of study.
 Miller also studied the human understanding of words and sentences, a problem also faced by artificial speech-recognition technology.
 The book Plans and the Structure of Behavior (1960), written with Eugene Galanter and Karl H. Pribram, explored how humans plan and act, trying to extrapolate this to how a robot could be programmed to plan and act.
 Miller is also known for coining Miller's Law: "In order to understand what another person is saying, you must assume it is true and try to imagine what it could be true of".